Logo

 Another rare condition, Zenker’s diverticulum (ZD) refers to a condition where a pouch forms where your throat meets your oesophagus and starts to collect mucous, food, an/or liquid instead of letting the contents pass through and into your stomach like normal.

-When should I seek help?
+When should I seek help for difficulty swallowing in Singapore?

 You should seek medical attention immediately if you have trouble breathing, or experience sudden muscle weakness or paralysis and are unable to swallow at all.
 If you suspect something is lodged in your throat that’s making swallowing difficult or painful, you should also consult your healthcare provider to determine the cause.